aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 _Note - The `cdk bootstrap` command provisions a `CDKToolkit` Stack to deploy AWS CDK apps into your cloud enviroment._

-1. `AcmStack` - provisions the secrets, certificate authorities and certificates.
+1. `AcmStack` - provisions the secrets, certificate authorities and certificates along with a Lambda function to generate secrets in the AWS Secrets Manager.
-1. `InfraStack` - provisions the network infrastructure like the VPC, ECS Cluster, IAM Roles and the Docker images that are pushed to the ECR Repository.
+1. `InfraStack` - provisions the network infrastructure like the VPC, ECS Cluster and IAM Roles.
 1. `ServiceDiscoveryStack` - provisions CloudMap services that are used for service discovery by App Mesh.
 1. `MeshStack` - provisions the different mesh components like the frontend and backend virtual nodes, virtual router and the backend virtual gateway.
+We also deploy a Lambda, that updates the services each time the TLS configuration of the mesh is altered, so that the Envoy stats are refreshed.
 1. `EcsServicesStack` - this stack provisions the Fargate services using a custom construct `AppMeshFargateService` which encapsulates the application container and Envoy sidecar/proxy into a single construct allowing us to easily spin up different 'meshified' Fargate Services.
+We also deploy a Lambda that renews the certificates if they are approaching expiration.

 Two more constructs - `EnvoySidecar` and `ApplicationContainer` bundle the common container options used by these Fargate service task definitions.